AK Mishra gives you tips to prepare for the Civil Services Mains

 YOUR READING LIST

 Undoubtedly, NCERT is the first step and best source to study.
-Take up the text books for Class IX to Class XII and start reading.
+Take up the textbooks for Class IX to Class XII and start reading.
 Only NCERT books will not suffice the purpose though, hence standard books must be taken up after completion of NCERT books.

 Previous year question papers are another important factor.
 Download it and begin your writing practice.
 Answer writing practice is very important to match up the level of time limit UPSC gives during the exam.
 Many students make this common mistake of studying for hours but do not give enough time to answer writing practice, which further becomes a major cause of failure.
 Aspirants need to acquire the skills of presenting the answer in a coherent way.

-Another important aspect which students must keep in mind is that UPSC do not ask merely for the information as an answer, but seek different perspective of the candidate over the topic.
-It is important for a candidate to read the question well before answering it, make a basic flow of the answer; followed by introduction and then the most important aspect to less important ones and then the final conclusion.
-And this is why, solving previous years question paper and enrolling for Mains Test Series is significant.
+Another important aspect which students must keep in mind is that UPSC does not ask merely for the information as an answer, but seek different perspective of the candidate over the topic.
+It is important for a candidate to read the question well before answering it, make a basic flow of the answer; followed by an introduction and then the most important aspect to less important ones and then the final conclusion.
+And this is why solving previous years question paper and enrolling for Mains Test Series is significant.

-While preparing for optional subject, make sure you cover each and every topic thoroughly.
+While preparing for the optional subject, make sure you cover each and every topic thoroughly.
 It is important to remember that the level of questions asked for optional paper is from Class X to graduation level.
-Hence, while selecting an optional subject, make sure you have the basic knowledge and academic background with the subject.
+Hence, while selecting an optional subject, make sure you have the basic knowledge and academic background of the subject.
 Get previous year question paper and see the kind of questions asked and prepare accordingly

 It is imperative to have a good hold over the two languages, both English and Hindi regardless of the medium you choose to write your exam in.
 To enhance this aptitude, get a general studies book and translate it into the language you are weak in.
-Also, try and reading as much as you can.
+Also, try and read as much as you can.

 STUDY FOR GENERAL STUDIES

 Some suggested readings for the general studies paper are NCERT, National Book Trust (NBT) and IGNOU booklets which are quite helpful.
-Read Economic survey, Yojana and India year book to enhance your knowledge.
+Read Economic survey, Yojana and India yearbook to enhance your knowledge.